Conferences and Competitions

 Canadian Engineering Leadership Conference (CELC)

-Candian Engineering Leadership Conference will be held at the start of Winter Term next year in Fredriction, New Brunswick, Canada.
+Candian Engineering Leadership Conference will be held January 1st-7th, 2025 in Fredriction, New Brunswick, Canada, by University of New Brunswick - Fredericton.

 The Canadian Federation of Engineering Students (CFES) Congress is the annual general meeting of CFES.
 Over 45 engineering schools from across Canada send representatives to participate in the event.
 This is easily the largest conference for engineering students in Canada as over 200 delegates are present.
 CFES Congress is an event held in the first week of January each year.
 Delegates will participate in a variety of sessions including presentations on budgets, personal development, and reports from the various Engineering Societies; there will also be ample opportunity to develop camaraderie in a fun atmosphere.
 Part of the events in congress is the plenary session - round table discussions regarding changes to CFES.
 Schools are also able to bid to hold upcoming events (CDE, CEC, CFES Congress, and the President's Meeting).